• Home

 Continental TKC 70

 Continental says their TKC 70 tires are “positioned for light to medium off-road use with extraordinary street performance.”
 Having used them for the Colorado BDR, I think that underestimates their off-road ability.
 Over the high passes, sometimes in the rain, I never felt that they held me back.
 One slippery downhill had me briefly rethinking my tire choice, but I managed a clean descent with the Contis.
 For muddy conditions, something more aggressive would be appropriate.
 Their pavement manners are top-notch, wet or dry.
 It rained all but one day on this BDR adventure, and tarmac traction was never an issue.
-The 70s were also pleasantly quiet on the road.
+The 70s were also pleasantly quiet on the road, especially for ADV tires.

 Continental builds the TKC 70s with a 0-degree steel belt for stability, then applies high-silica tread compound in an angular design to create the rain performance I experienced.
 They use a harder rubber for the centerline tread to enhance mileage, while the shoulders are softer for confident cornering.
 The 70s are well suited to an adventurer who does a lot of paved miles but still requires good traction in the dirt.
 Based on their COBDR performance, I’d rate them a 70/30 tire.
 TKC 70 radials are made in Germany.
 A more aggressive TKC 70 Rocks rear tire is also available.